Brazilian cruiser Bahia: First World War

 The DNOG sailed for the British colony of Sierra Leone on 31 July.
 Since other allied countries helped with logistics, little was provided by Brazil aside from the ships themselves and the men crewing them.
 Despite the threat of a U-boat attack, they were forced to stop several times so Belmonte could transfer necessities such as coal and water to the other ships.
 They reached Freetown safely on 9 August and remained in the port until 23 August when they departed for Dakar.
 While on this section of the voyage, Bahia, Rio Grande do Sul, Rio Grande do Norte, Belmonte and Laurindo Pita spotted an apparent torpedo heading for Belmonte, but it missed.
 Rio Grande do Norte then fired several shots and depth-charged what the force believed to be a U-boat.
 While the official Brazilian history of the ship definitively claims to have sunk a submarine, author Robert Scheina notes that this action was never confirmed, and works published about U-boat losses in the war do not agree.
+During the so-called Battle of the Porpoises the cruiser killed several porpoises it mistook for an U-boat.

 After arriving in Dakar on 26 August, the DNOG was tasked with patrolling a triangle with corners at Dakar, Cape Verde and Gibraltar; the Allies believed that this area was rife with U-boats waiting for convoys to pass through.
 As such, the Brazilian unit's mission was to patrol for mines laid by German minelaying submarines and to make sure that convoys passing through would be safe.
 Complications arose when both Bahia and Rio Grande do Sul had problems with their condensers, a matter which was made much worse by the hot, tropical climate in which the ships were serving.